What is 'Biblical Politics'?

 I believe that makes very suspect those who want to privatize most of these very public decisions, who claim to trust "the market" to work things out, who want to leave the powerful alone and the corporate elites unregulated and to relegate solving poverty to private charity, and who want to further reduce political accountability on those who rule the economy and society by "making government so small it can be drowned in a bathtub," as they proudly claim as their goal.
 The question should never be just about "big" or "small" government, but rather about effective and smart government that has the ability to hold both wealth and power accountable to the common good.

-People of faith, at our best, are the ultimate independents, engaged in politics only because of those moral issues that command our attention and willing to challenge all political sides on behalf of them.
+People of faith at our best may be the ultimate independents, engaged in politics only because of those moral issues that command our attention and willing to challenge all political sides on behalf of them.
 Moral independents will change politics more than will religious partisans, who make compromises on behalf of electoral victories.
-Fighting for justice, not partisan political goals, is the core of biblical politics—and that will continue to be our vocation at Sojourners.
+Fighting for justice, not partisan political goals, is the core of biblical politics -- and that will continue to be our vocation at Sojourners.